Writing in the Ryukyu Kingdom: Predominantly kana writings of Old Ryūkyū

-Shift to standard sōrō-style Written Japanese
+Shift to sōrō-style Written Japanese

-Under Satsuma Domain, the style of appointment letters shifted to standard sōrō-style Written Japanese.
+Under Satsuma Domain, the style of appointment letters shifted to sōrō-style Written Japanese.
 The relative frequency of kanji remarkably increased during a transitional period.
 An example from the transitional period is the 12th appointment letter from the Dana Documents (1627):

 In the end, kana disappeared from appointment letters:

 Although this letter was written completely with kanji, it was read aloud as sōrō-style Japanese.
 This writing convention was used in local administrative documents and correspondence between Ryūkyū and Satsuma.
 Except for the use of Chinese era names, the local administrative documents were no different from those produced in other domains under the Tokugawa shogunate.

 Recordings of oral performance

 The Omoro Sōshi (1531–1623) was the first systematic attempt to record songs.
 The song at the very beginning of the anthology, for example, was:

 The first line specifies the melody (the melody of Aoriyae) while the special characters "一" (start) and "又" (repeat) are used for flow control.
 Kana was chosen to precisely record the oral tradition.
 Only 51 unique kanji were used in the song part of the Omoro Sōshi.
 Some songs were accompanied by notes that were written in Written Japanese.
-Because the Omoro Sōshi was enigmatic even to the Okinawan elites of the day, a dictionary named Kon-kōken-shū was compiled in 1711, where each archaic word is described in Written Japanese, with extensive references to Japanese classics such as the Tale of Genji and the Tales of Ise.
+Because the Omoro Sōshi was enigmatic even to the Okinawan elites of the day, a dictionary named Konkōkenshū was compiled in 1711, where each archaic word is described in Written Japanese, with extensive references to Japanese classics such as the Tale of Genji and the Tales of Ise.

-In parallel with the shift in administrative documents, Ryūkyū's elite oral culture came to be recorded with the mixture of kana and kanji, under the influence of mainland writing conventions.
+In parallel with the shift in administrative documents, Ryūkyū's elite oral culture came to be recorded with the mixture of kana and kanji, under the influence of Japanese writing conventions.
 As a result, the relationships between spelling and pronunciation became complicated.
 At the time omoro songs were recorded, radical sound changes that characterize the Shuri speech and other modern South Okinawan varieties, such as vowel raising, palatalization of [k] and [g] before [i], dropping of [r] before [i] were not completed if they had started.
 In contrast, ryūka songs and poems and kumi odori plays have significant gaps between spelling and pronunciation.
 For example, the first block of a ryūka is written as: